Computational Materials Sciences (CMS) - Awards List

 • Website: c2sepem.lbl.gov

-• Mission: C2SEPEM develops and implements new theories, methods, algorithms, and community codes to explain and predict excited-state phenomena in materials.
-Research focuses on first-principles many-body perturbation theory and advanced algorithms, as well as their experimental validation.
-These phenomena are particularly important in processes of energy conversion, transport, and storage.
+• Mission: The center C2SEPEM develops new theories, methods, algorithms, and community codes to explain and predict excited-state phenomena in materials.
+The research focuses on first-principles quantum many-body perturbation theory and advanced algorithms for equilibrium and non-equilibrium processes, as well as their experimental validation, to enable understanding of a range of phenomena for optoelectronic and energy applications.

 NPNEQ - Lawrence Livermore National Laboratory (PI Tadashi Ogitsu)